KmariK/fact-quest/readme.md

 - For anyone for fun its to relax or challenge friends.

 #### User Requirments and Expectations
-- A simple navigation system which works well on phones, tablets and computers
+- A simple navigation system which works well on phones, tablets and computers.
-- Gives score when the game is done or timer is up
+- Gives score when the game is done or timer is up.
-- Shows current question and time left
+- Shows current question and time left.
-- Option to replay quiz when the game is done or time is up
+- Option to replay quiz when the game is done or time is up.
-- A timer for users who want a challenge
+- A timer for users who want a challenge.
-- Clear buttons and readable text
+- Clear buttons and readable text.
-- Easy contact options
+- Easy contact options.
-- Accessibility
+- Accessibility.

 #### User Stories: